CoinFundApp/verified-nostr/README.md

 ## Disclaimer

 This service is not affiliated with the Nostr project.
-The service is offered "as is" without warranty of any kind, either express or implied.
-The creators of this service are not responsible for any damages or losses resulting from the use of this service.
+The service is offered "as is" without warranty of any kind, either expressed or implied.
+The creators of this service do not view or save your private key and are not responsible for any damages or losses resulting from the misuse of Nostr.

 ## Contributing